raiya/site-document/docs/en_US/terms.md

 1. You must be 14 years or older to use this service.
 2. You must be a human.
 Accounts registered by robots or other automated methods are not permitted.
 3. You must provide your legal full name, a valid email address, and any other information requested in order to complete the signup process.
 4. Your login may only be used by one person - a single login shared by multiple people is not permitted.
-You may create separate logins for as many people as your plan allows.
 5. You are responsible for maintaining the security of your account and password.
 Yuehu cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
 6. You may not use the Service for any illegal or unauthorized purpose.
 You must not, in the use of the Service, violate any laws in your jurisdiction (including but not limited to copyright or trademark laws).